sjmignot/dogsbody/content/posts/the-lighthouse.md

 >
 > <cite> -- Percy Shelley, Prometheus Unbound[^1]</cite>

-In his film *The Lighthouse* Eggers revives the myth, or at least imagery from the myth.
-For example, in the final shot of the film, Pattinson's character is sprawled on the rocks, seagulls eating his entrails.

 In *Frankenstein*, Mary Shelley envisions a modern Prometheus: a tortured monster who utters, what is to me, one of the most powerful lines in English literature.

 > If I cannot inspire love then I will cause fear